 Ms. Devine’s professional career spans a wide range of posts dedicated to education and protection of consumers, including Director of Consumer Education and a member of the Consumer Protection Board for the Town of Huntington, and consultant to the New York State Consumer Protection Board.
 She was a founding partner of a small public relations company and served for a time as pastoral consultant to the Long Island Association for AIDS Care (LIAAC).
 In 2015, Ms. Devine became a founding member and President of the Board of New Hour for Women and Children, a non-profit organization dedicated to helping women and their children while the women are incarcerated and helping the women integrate back into their community once they are released.
 In addition to graduate work at the Fordham University School of Law, studies in sociology and a Certificate in Clinical Pastoral Education from the Nassau County Medical Center, Ms. Devine holds a Bachelor of Arts degree from the College of New Rochelle and a Master of Arts degree from the C.W.
 Post - Long Island University College of Management.

 ERROL D. TOULON, Jr., term as member expires in May 2020.
 Dr. Toulon is a Lake Grove resident who served for 25 years in various capacities at the New York City Correction Department before retiring as Deputy Commissioner of Operations.
 Dr. Toulon is certified through the Department of Homeland Security in Emergency Planning, Radiological Emergency Management, Incident Response to Terrorist Bombing, WMD Threat and Risk Assessment and State Disaster Management.
 In addition, Dr. Toulon is certified to teach Weapons of Mass Destruction Awareness, NIMS, Domestic Terrorism Awareness and Hate Crimes Awareness.

-Dr. Toulon received his Master’s degree in Business Administration from Dowling College, an Advanced Certificate in Homeland Security Management from Long Island University and recently completed his Doctorate in Education at Dowling College.
+Dr. Toulon received his Master’s degree in Business Administration from Dowling College, an Advanced Certificate in Homeland Security Management from Long Island University and completed his Doctorate in Education at Dowling College.
 He has attended several leadership courses at Harvard University’s John F. Kennedy School of Government.